 The Wallace Center works across the good food value chain to build resilient and equitable communities where all people have access to culturally appropriate food, health, and opportunity.
 We take a systems approach to facilitating networks, building relationships, and nurturing community-based leadership.
 We cultivate relationships of trust and solidarity among food systems leaders – at the local, regional, and national level – and provide platforms for sharing knowledge and skill, building collective power, and acting collaboratively to transform the food system.

-Through the Food Systems Mentorship Program, the Wallace Center matches seasoned leaders to serve as thought partners and coaches for four months of one on one mentorship.
-Mentees engage with mentors as thought partners and coaches, exploring their interests and challenges related organizational and personal leadership, integrating a racial equity lens to their work, and technical areas of food systems work.
-These mentoring relationships provide an opportunity for inter-generational dialogue, personal and professional development, and provide the encouragement to persevere through the inevitable disappointments and frustrations that are part of social change work.
+Through the Food Systems Mentorship Program, the Wallace Center matches seasoned leaders to serve as thought partners and coaches for four months of mentorship.
+Mentees work with mentors to explore their interests and related organizational and personal leadership, integrating a racial equity lens to their work, and technical areas of food systems work.
+These mentoring relationships provide an opportunity for inter-generational dialogue, personal and professional development, and the encouragement to persevere through the inevitable frustrations that are part of social change work.

 Wallace Center’s Pasture Project has been working with a broad range of stakeholders in agriculture in Illinois to identify strategic priorities for expanding regenerative grazing in the state.
 Thus far, the team has conducted interviews, written a white paper on the findings and analysis from those interviews, and held an in person strategy meeting in the fall of 2019.